LOGOS

 LOGOS changed the framing of the problem from “how do we get young men to use wellness tools?” to “how do we create a system that feels credible enough for them to choose in the first place?”

-At a broader level, the project showed how UX can operate beyond screens alone.
-Product language, physical interaction, emotional framing, launch thinking, and commercialization strategy all influenced whether the concept felt viable.
+The project also showed how UX can operate beyond screens.
+Product language, physical interaction, emotional framing, AI behavior, launch strategy, pricing, and partnerships all affected whether the concept felt viable.

 LOGOS app and physical wellness logger.